rickhull/rickhull.github.io/coffee_time.md

 At em boys!
 The day has begun!

 Coffee time!
 It is the time for coffee!
-Coffee time, into the morn
+Send me off, into the morn
 We toil away, we sieze the day,
 We can't fall asleep until the next horn!
 ```